Imagine getting the news that a family member is passing and the only way to be with them while they take their last breath is over FaceTime.

 On March 21, 2020, the Canada-U.S. land border closure was put in place to prevent and limit the spread of COVID-19.
 During this time, former President Donald Trump and Canadian Prime Minister Justin Trudeau agreed on limitations restricting nonessential travel, including family vacations and recreation, while still maintaining trade between the two nations.

 "Our governments recognize that it is critical we preserve supply chains between both countries," Trudeau said on March 18, 2020, in a news conference regarding the border restrictions.

 Faces of Advocacy is a campaign that works closely with families separated by COVID-19 restrictions on U.S.-Canada border crossing.
-When the border closed in March 2020, Poon and his partner Alex faced frustrations as she tried to enter Canada.
-After getting appropriate documentation from both the Canadian Embassy and Immigration, Refugees and Citizenship Canada to prove Poon’s partner had reason to be in Canada, Alex was turned away and sent back to Europe, Poon said.
+When the border closed in March 2020, Poon and his partner, Alexandria Aquino, faced frustrations as she tried to enter Canada.
+After getting appropriate documentation from both the Canadian Embassy and Immigration, Refugees and Citizenship Canada to prove Poon’s partner had reason to be in Canada, Aquino was turned away and sent back to Europe, Poon said.

 "My partner being turned away, in itself, can be acceptable, but certainly not the way she was treated as if she was a liar," Poon said.
 "I hated that, and that anger is what I think sparked this whole campaign."

 Situations like these inspired Faces of Advocacy to pass an extended family and compassion exemption on Oct.
 2, 2020, allowing travel for family or other specified reasons to be deemed essential, Poon said.
 These exemptions, however, required extensive COVID-19 testing for travelers and a minimum 15-day quarantine at a hotel, he added.